goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * f <| v – pipes the [value] on the right into the [function] on the left
 * f ◁ v – pipes the [value] on the right into the [function] on the left
 * when* v list – checks each [predicate] called with [value] to evaluate to first expression with a true predicate
+* make-pair-list list – converts a list of 2-item-lists to a list of pairs
 * id a – returns the given parameter as is
 * or expression-list – returns the first value that is not falsey
 * print v – prints the parameters and appends a newline